God on Trial

 God on Trial is a 2008 British television play written by Frank Cottrell-Boyce, starring Antony Sher, Rupert Graves and Jack Shepherd.
 The play takes place in Auschwitz during World War II.
 The Jewish prisoners put God on trial in absentia for abandoning the Jewish people.
-The question is whether God has broken his covenant with the Jewish people by allowing the Germans to commit genocide.
+The question is whether God has broken his covenant with the Jewish people by allowing the Germans to commit genocide on them.
 It was produced and shown by the BBC on 3 September 2008.
 Production was supported by PBS, which screened the play as part of its Masterpiece anthology.

 The play is based on the Elie Wiesel play The Trial of God.
 Cottrell-Boyce describes this tale as "apocryphal".
 Wiesel later stated that the event was true, and that he had witnessed it.
 According to Cottrell-Boyce, producer Mark Redhead "had been trying to turn the story into a film for almost 20 years by the time he called me in 2005 to write the screenplay."

 Plot

 Jewish prisoners in a barrack at Auschwitz question why God has let this happen to them, His chosen people, and decide to try God in absentia to get at the answer.
 This becomes an extended debate on why God permits evil.
 The first theory proposed, that God must allow people to choose actions that lead to horrible results because human freedom of will is such an important value—a solution many consider the true one—is rejected with contempt, and the debate continues.
-Finally, one of the men reviews the record of God's deeds in the Hebrew Bible, and draws the conclusion that the true answer is that God is not good.
-He states this so powerfully that the others accept it, and there is a moment of silence.
+Finally, one of the men, a rabbi, reviews the record of God's deeds against Israel’s enemies in the Hebrew Bible, and draws the conclusion that God is not good, and that he has simply been on their side throughout history.
+He recounts that he had seen the phrase “God is with us” engraved on the belts of the German guards, concluding that God has now turned against the Jews once and for all.
+The account is so powerful that the others accept it, and there is a moment of silence.
 "So what do we do?" says one.
 "We pray," says the proposer of the theory grimly, and they rise, face one way and begin to pray.
 The scene fades to the present day, with visitors to Auschwitz standing stunned in the same space; the ghostly figures of the prisoners are seen among them, praying.